 You want helpers proficient in designing the plan of care and your personal history struggling with your diagnosis.
 This way, your supports can operate without your immediate supervision if you are sick and act on their terms when you might not be available, given your priority is healing.

 Ultimately, there are limits to leaning on your helpers for support.
 Calling upon your helpers, whether it be friends or family, to do everything is not only unrealistic, it can become abusive.
-There are boundaries to be put in place with your helpers, so their work doesn’t negatively impact your case or cause more harm than good.
-Your helpers should be understanding and accepting of your limitations.
+Helpers should be understanding and accepting of your limitations.
 There is never a license issued for the next phase of your healing to be bound up in learned helplessness.
 Healing is a product of your strength in the end.
 It should reflect your work in recovery predominantly and not your helpers’ political, financial, or family obligation to be there when you need it the most.